SkitCon/un_data_pipeline/README.md

 2. This will result in 30 batches of 400 sentences formatted for Label Studio in annotations/data/batch_X.csv

 ## From CSV to Filtered Batches using an Existing Model

+Note: These files may need to be edited for your file system.

+1. Run `3_select_ALL.R` to generate 5 batches of 100,000 sentences from the UN corpus.
+2. Run `run_filter.sh` to generate binary predictions using binary_predict.sh for each QuadClass category.
+3. Run the Jupyter Notebook file `process_UN_filtered_data.ipynb` to combine these predictions into a balanced csv and create batches of 180 sentences for them.

+## Starting a Label Studio Project

+1. Click "Create Project" and select the desired workspace (likely UN_data).
+2. In the data import tab, select the desired batch.
+3. In the labeling setup tab, add the labeling interface by selecting "Custom template" and copying the XML markup for your project into the input box.
+4. Once created, add the desired members in the members tab of the project.
+5. Assign annotations by selecting all annotations in the data manager tab and selecting "assign annotators".

+## From JSON exported from Label Studio to TSV

+1. Export the annotations from Label Studio by creating a snapshot in the data manager tab and downloading the full JSON version.
+2. Run `process_json_to_tsv.py` with the directory containing the JSON files you wish to process as the only argument.
+3. Now the exported TSVs for input into a model should be in the parent directory of JSON directory.